This post may contain affiliate links. See site Terms here.

-In a separate bowl, mix butter, brown sugar, and cinnamon into a paste.
-Spread the mixture over the dough evenly.
+Spread the very soft butter (can be melted) over the dough.
+In a separate bowl mix brown sugar, and cinnamon.
+Sprinkle the the cinnamon mixture over the dough evenly.
 Roll dough firmly into vertical log.

 Cut dough at approximately every 1 inch to make 12-18 rolls depending on how big each roll is.
-Place in a pan that is coated with cooking spray.
+Place in a baking sheet or pan that is coated with cooking spray or parchment paper.

 Cover and let rise for 15 minutes on top of stove.
-Meanwhile set stove to 200 degrees F to keep the area around the rolls warm.
+Meanwhile set oven to 200 degrees F to keep the area around the rolls warm.

 Cream Cheese Frosting